congenial-acorn/CTS/README.md

 * **Release build (recommended):** Download the latest zip from GitHub Releases.
 Extract it and keep everything in the extracted `TraversalSystem` folder together (exe plus data files).
 * **From source:** Install Python + `requirements.txt`, then run `python TraversalSystem/main.py` or build with `build_TraversalSystem.sh`.

+## Updating
+* **Release exe:** Download the .exe file from the release and replace the old one in your TraversalSystem folder.
+  * This is the recomended option unless otherwise noted in the release notes.
+* **Release zip:** Download the .zip file and copy your configuration files into the new TraversalSystem folder.
+  * The second option is necessary if noted in the release notes.

 ## Necessary files
 Place/keep these files alongside the exe, whether running from release or from source:
 * `settings.ini`